 - Ring lights: These are a favorite among vloggers.
 They are designed to emit light around the subject and eliminate shadows from each direction.
 Thus, making a person look attractive in front of the camera.
 That's why these types of lights are often used by makeup and beauty vloggers to not just light up their faces beautifully but also to eliminate shadows that highlight blemishes.

 - Umbrella lights: These are portable and inexpensive options for video creators who prefer soft lighting.
 Umbrella lightings create better-controlled lighting because the light is reflected from the interior silver layer.
-It does not have any diffusing sheets but can easily cover an expansive part of space.
+It does not have any diffusing sheets but can easily cover an expansive part of the space.
 They are perfect for on-location shoots and backdrops.

 - Softboxes: These can emulate soft, natural lighting from the window, which is mainly due to the white diffusion panel, which diffuses as well as decreases the overall intensity of the direct, harsh light.
 These types of lighting gears are good if you prefer adding some light without producing any harsh shadows for your subject or a scene.